ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/008-interview-mode.md

 The Interview Chat window shows all sent and received chat messages.
 To send a message, enter it into the <samp>Send a message...</samp> field at the bottom of the chat window and press return.

 Interview Chat can be enabled or disabled in the [Interview Customization window](#customizing-your-interview-page).
+(If you don't see the chat icon at the bottom of the Interview window, this means it's disabled.)

 ![Figure\: Interview Chat Window](/assets/img/chatwindow.png "Interview Chat Window"){:width="346"}